-Forensic Science is the science which has developed its own Laws and Principles.
+Forensic Science is the science that has developed its own Laws and Principles.
 The Laws and Principles of all the natural sciences are the bases of Forensic Science.

-Every object, natural or man-made, has an individuality which is not duplicated in any other object.
+Every object, natural or man-made, has an individuality that is not duplicated in any other object.

 1. Law of Individuality

-Anything and everything involved in a crime, has an individuality.
+Anything and everything involved in a crime have individuality.
 If the same is established, it connects the crime and the criminal.

 2. Principle of Exchange

-Contact exchange traces is principle of exchange.
+Contact exchange traces are the principle of exchange.
 It was first enunciated by the French scientist, Edmond Locard.
 Commonly known as Edmond Locard’s maxim on Interchange.